-- Facilitation of prosecution and/or, as appropriate, disciplinary sanctions for those indicated by the investigation as being responsible and demonstration of the need for full reparation and redress from the State, including fair and adequate financial compensation and provision of the means for medical care and rehabilitation.
+- Demonstrating the need for full reparation and redress from the State, including fair and adequate compensation, medical care and rehabilitation.

 There are a number of excellent sources of information on the standards and procedures for documentation of torture.
 These should be reviewed in detail: